 According to the World Health Organization (WHO) the main cause of death worldwide is cardiovascular disease.
 One in every five women in Europe dies as a result of ischemic heart disease.
-In Spain, coronary disease is the leading cause of death in women.
+In Spain, coronary disease is the leading cause of death among women.
 According to the Spanish Society of Cardiology (SEC), mortality after a first myocardial infarction is 20% higher in women, especially in countries such as Spain.

-This initiativeis endorsed by the general director of the Spanish National Center for Cardiovascular Research (CNIC), Dr Valentín Fuster, who, in collaboration with the magazine Women’s Health and experts in nutrition, restaurants and physical exercise, has produced a practical guide for women's cardiovascular health entitled "Looking After Your Heart".
+This initiative is endorsed by the general director of the Spanish National Center for Cardiovascular Research (CNIC), Dr. Valentín Fuster, who, in collaboration with the magazine Women’s Health and experts in nutrition, restaurants and physical exercise, has produced a practical guide for women's cardiovascular health entitled 'Looking After Your Heart'.

 With the Mujeres por el Corazón program, we want to remove women's blinkers and teach them how to recognize the symptoms of a heart attack.